Visual media champs

 And congratulations to the winners!

-We had some outstanding entries that really captured the essence of Meander Valley.
+The entries were outstanding and captured the essence of Meander Valley.

 Robyn Adams for Waratah